 2011-12: Johnson played his first season in the USHL for the Lincoln Stars.
 In 55 games for that club, Johnson scored 20 goals and added 35 assists for 55 points.
 In 8 playoff games, he notched 1 goal and 1 assist for 2 points.

 2012-13: Johnson competed in his second USHL season for the Lincoln Stars.
 In 57 games, he scored 19 goals and 27 assists for 46 points.
 Johnson went scoreless in 5 playoff games.
 Johnson played for Team USA at the 2012 World Junior A Challenge, picking up 4 assists in 4 games.
 Johnson also took part in the 2012 All-American Prospects Game, as well as the 2013 USHL Top Propsects Game.
 He will play for UND starting in the fall of 2013.
-Johnson was ranked 96th by CSS among North American skaters eligible for the 2013 NHL Draft.
+Johnson was ranked 96th by CSS among North American skaters in the final rankings and was selected by Chicago in the fifth round (134th overall) in the 2013 NHL Draft.

 Johnson is a skilled center that was hampered by inconsistency in his draft year.
 He is capable of playing both ends of the ice well and is strong on the faceoff dot, but he showed only flashes of his ability to take over games offensively.
 With a quick shot and a willingness to drive the slot, Johnson has the potential to score goals in bunches.
 Engaging physically and mentally with more consistency are areas that Johnson could improve as he develops at the college level.

 Johnson is skating for the University of North Dakota as a sophomore in 2014-15.
 Overshadowed by some of the high scoring forwards for the Fighting Sioux as the team has been one of the top teams in the country to start the year, he is playing a strong two-way game that should translate well to the next level.